iltommi/qdb-documentation/README.md

 This step assembles all the documentation sources as; at the moment of writing, this essentially means checking out all API repositories (qdb-api-java, qdb-api-go, etc) and checking out this repository.
 Any change in any of these repositories will automatically trigger this project.

+This is a significant change since the previous iteration of the documentation pipeline: qdb-doc-engine used to pull in its dependencies itself, but this ultimately proved fragile and inflexible when dealing with versioning.
+By leveraging TeamCity assemble the dependencies, we get flexible branch/version management and build triggers for free.

 In TeamCity, this is currently the first step of the build of the [Documentation -> Doc Engine](https://teamcity.quasardb.net/viewType.html?buildTypeId=Documentation_DocEngine) project.

 ## Generate documentation (qdb-doc-engine)